DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 A workspace is a collection of source, data, and configuration files that represents all of the work you are doing for certain data analysis.
 It corresponds to what would typically be a GitHub repository or an RStudio project.

 To start your competition workspace choose a technology by clicking on the corresponding button—”Start with Python” or “Start with R”.
-You’ll see a newly created workspace that will include a competition overview and data to work with to write and run your analysis.
-All required packages are included in the template.
+In the workspace that is created a sample notebook is available with the competition overview and data to work with to write and run your analysis.
+Workspace comes pre-installed with all the common data science packages.
+You can also install additional packages, as described here.

-The opportunities with Workspace are endless; whether you want to work on data visualizations, statistical analyses, or simple reports: DataCamp Workspace has got you covered.
+You can do your entire data analysis in Workspace.
 Workspace automatically saves all your changes to the cloud, so you can easily continue at a later point.

 Frequently Asked Questions